正常

 - Specifying the underlying type (e.g.,

-uint8_t,uint32_t) allows precise control over memory footprint, ideal for protocol parsing and register mapping - Zero runtime overhead, fully resolved at compile time
+uint8_t,uint32_t) allows precise control over memory usage, which is ideal for protocol parsing and register mapping. - Zero runtime overhead; fully resolved at compile time.

-- Eliminates naming conflicts, suitable for modular development in large embedded projects
+- Eliminates naming conflicts, making it suitable for modular development in large embedded projects.

-- Explicit type conversions prevent accidental integer comparisons, improving code safety
+- Explicit type conversion prevents accidental integer comparisons, enhancing code safety.

 Compiler Support